-We here in the Westport, Connecticut office of Maya Murphy, P.C. are often asked about the enforceability of a covenant not to compete under either Connecticut or New York law.
+We here in the Westport, Connecticut office of Maya Murphy, P.C. are often asked about the enforceability of a non-compete covenant under either Connecticut or New York law.
 As many Fairfield County residents work in New York, we thought it appropriate to give a quick summary of the two approaches to the issue.
-The short answer is that Connecticut and New York law are similar, but not the same.
+The short answer is that Connecticut and New York laws are similar, but not the same.

 The Connecticut Supreme Court has identified five factors to be considered in determining the enforceability of a non-compete: (1) length of time of the restriction; (2) the geographical area covered; (3) the fairness of the protection accorded to the employer; (4) the extent of the restraint on the employee’s opportunity to pursue an occupation; and (5) the extent of interference with the public interest.
 Connecticut law does not require that all of these factors militate against enforceability of the non-compete.
 The five-prong test is disjunctive—one factor may be sufficient to invalidate the covenant not to compete.